ricardojoserf/ntds-analyzer/README.md

 # ntds-analyzer

-A script to analyze hashes in Ntds.dit files once the NTLM and LM hashes have been cracked.
+A script to analyze Ntds.dit files once the NTLM and LM hashes have been cracked.

 Compared to other similar tools, it offers the improvement of calculating the plaintext password when the LM hash has been cracked but not the NTLM (as I explained [in this repository](https://github.com/ricardojoserf/LM_original_password_cracker)).